rust-lang/rust/active/0000-remove-format-intl.md

 # Summary

-Remove internationalization features from format!, and change the set of escapes accepted by format strings.
+Remove localization features from format!, and change the set of escapes accepted by format strings.
 The `plural` and `select` methods would be removed, `#` would no longer need to be escaped, and `{{`/`}}` would become escapes for `{` and `}`, respectively.

 # Motivation

-Internationalization is difficult to implement correctly, and doing so will likely not be done in the standard library, but rather in an external library.
+Localization is difficult to implement correctly, and doing so will likely not be done in the standard library, but rather in an external library.
-After talking with others much more familiar with internationalization, it has come to light that our ad-hoc "internationalization support" in our format strings are woefully inadequate for most real use cases of support for internationalization.
+After talking with others much more familiar with localization, it has come to light that our ad-hoc "localization support" in our format strings are woefully inadequate for most real use cases of support for localization.

 Instead of having a half-baked unused system adding complexity to the compiler and libraries, the support for this functionality would be removed from format